-When I say whole grains what comes to mind?
+When I say whole grains, what comes to mind?
 Wheat, maybe oats.
-Well do you know about Quinoa, Millet, Buckwheat, Spelt, Brown Rice and Barley?
+Well do you know about Quinoa, Millet, Buckwheat, Spelt, Brown Rice, and Barley?
 If you said yes, I have one more question for you, have you ever cooked with these grains?
 If you said no, do not worry today is a new day and I hope to introduce you to some of your new favorite foods.
 Whole grains go great with just about anything!

 Whole grains, I mean truly whole grains (ones that are still intact in their original form) provide fiber, vitamins and minerals to your diet.
 Below I go into detail about each of these little powerhouses and various ways to eat them.
-In general whole grains are an essential part of a fertility diet because they contain:
+In general, whole grains are an essential part of a fertility diet because they contain:

 - B vitamins – essential for healthy fertility and pregnancy.
-Some of the more well known are B12 and folic acid (B9).
+Some of the more well-known are B12 and folic acid (B9).

-- Fiber – fiber helps the body to get rid of excess estrogen, helps to keep the colon clean, and take more time to digest so there isn’t an quick rise in blood sugar.
+- Fiber – fiber helps the body to get rid of excess estrogen, helps to keep the colon clean, and take more time to digest so there isn’t a quick rise in blood sugar.

-- Antioxidants – antioxidants protect the cells DNA helping to preserve ovum (egg) health as well as repair and protect tissues from free radical damage.
+- Antioxidants – antioxidants protect the cell’s DNA, helping to preserve ovum (egg) health as well as repair and protect tissues from free radical damage.

 - Studies have linked eating whole grains to reducing insulin resistance and obesity, both imbalances that impact fertility.